Amazon workers in India join Black Friday strike action for better wages and working conditions

 “Our basic salary is 10,000 rupees ($120), which should be at least 25,000 rupees ($295),” said Manish Kumar, 25, a warehouse worker who joined the New Dehli protest.
 “And the environment there is to work under pressure,” he added.

-Nitesh Das, a union leader, said the workers took to the streets because they want the government to take up their cause.
+Nitesh Das, a union leader, said the workers took to the streets because they wanted the government to take up their cause.

+Amazon, in a statement issued in India, accused the workers of “intentionally misleading and continuing to promote a false narrative.”

+“ Our facilities are industry-leading and provide competitive pay, comfortable working conditions, and specially designed infrastructure to ensure a safe and healthy working environment for all,” the company said.

+“We’ve created more than 1.5 million jobs around the world, and counting, and we provide a modern, safe, and engaging workplace whether you work in an office or at one of our operations buildings.”

-A statement from the Amazon India Workers Union said similar protests are planned in other parts of India as well as in other countries, including the United States, Germany, Japan, and Brazil.
+A statement from the Amazon India Workers Union said similar protests are planned in other parts of India and in other countries, including the United States, Germany, Japan, and Brazil.
 The demonstrations will call on Amazon to pay its workers fairly, respect their right to join unions, and commit to environmental sustainability, it said.

 The union said it would submit a memorandum highlighting its demands to India’s Labor Minister Mansukh Mandaviya.